KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 }
 ```

-> [!NOTE]
+{: .note }
-> Such transitions are also called internal or self-targeted.
+Such transitions are also called internal or self-targeted.

 ## Transition type